fawda123/SWMPr/README.md

 ##swmpr object class

 All data retrieval functions return a swmpr object that includes relevant data and several attributes describing the dataset.
 The data include a datetimestamp column converted to the appropriate timezone for a station.
 Note that the datetimestamp is standard time for each timezone and does not include daylight savings.
 Additional columns include parameters for a given data type and correspondingg QAQC columns if returned from the initial data request.
-The attributes for a swmpr object include `names` of the dataset (`station_data`), `class` (swmpr) `station name` (7 or 8 characters), `qaqc_cols` (logical), and `date_rng` (POSIXct vector), and `parameters` (character vector).
+The attributes for a swmpr object include `names` of the dataset (`station_data`), `class` (swmpr) `station name` (7 or 8 characters), `qaqc_cols` (logical), `date_rng` (POSIXct vector), `timezone` (text string in country/city format), and `parameters` (character vector).
 Attributes can be viewed as follows:

 ```r